jduanen/3MFBTLE/README.md

 I have two filters in my house and noticed that they both tracked identically from 100% to 10%, despite the fact that the upstairs filter saw significantly greater use than the downstairs one.
 This leads me to believe that the first order effect here is time and only if a filter becomes totally clogged will the airflow enter into the lifetime calculation.

 It appears that the sensor samples at 60sec intervals -- all of the monotonically increasing counts (that look like timers) that I observed were in multiples of 60.

+I think that the Android app sets the date/time of installation and the device counts elapsed seconds.